ItalianG0urmet/ItalianG0urmet/README.md

 **`Jr. Java Dev`**

 Hello, I'm Gourmet.
 Welcome to my GitHub page.
 There's not much to see here as most of my projects are private.
-If you want to get in touch, my is italian_gourmet!
+If you want to get in touch, my discord is italian_gourmet!

 ---